 - The total number of potential variable mappings is restricted to the number of inputs available in the service that you are editing.

 Each output variable of the dependent service can be used multiple times for mapping to input variables of the current service (or other services that depend on it), but each input variable of any service can be mapped only once to any output variable.

 To create input and output variables, see Adding process input variables to a workflow.

 - Verify that all the required mappings between the dependent service and current service are complete.

 - Click Save and Close.

 To enable the auto-add feature

 If you enable the auto-add feature in BMC Digital Workplace Catalog, dependent services are automatically added to new service requests when end users create them in BMC Digital Workplace.
-What services are considered to be dependent and need to be auto-added is defined by the service mappings in BMC Digital Workplace Catalog.
+The services that are considered dependent and that need to be auto-added are defined by the service mappings in BMC Digital Workplace Catalog.

 The auto-add feature is disabled by default.
 You can turn it on after you upgrade.

 If the auto-add feature is not enabled, BMC Digital Workplace users add dependent services on an individual basis when they create service requests.